-1. All materials entering into the construction of streets and the methods of construction and drainage shall be in accordance with the applicable requirements of the Pennsylvania Department of Transportation Specifications, Form 408, or the latest revision thereof.
-Road cross-sections shall be as detailed as in the Appendix.
+All materials entering into the construction of streets and the methods of construction and drainage shall be in accordance with the applicable requirements of the Pennsylvania Department of Transportation Specifications, Form 408, or the latest revision thereof.
+Road cross-sections shall be as detailed as in Appendix A of this Chapter.